yanncerf/contexti.sh/README.md

 2000: 50 references (96.15%)
 ```

 The total number of references in the bibliography of this article is 32.
-The script picked up 32 occurences of in-text citation of those authors, and the remaining 20 times I've cited an author 2 or more.
-Written in 2021 and focused on David Graeber's work (who sadly passed away in 2020) I think the statistics seem to be doing justice to the opech-ness of the article.
+The script picked up 52: 32 occurences of in-text citation of those authors, and the remaining 20 times are for when I've cited an author more than once.
+Written in 2021 and focused on David Graeber's work (who sadly passed away in 2020) I think the statistics seem to reflect the conditions and constraints of the article in terms of it's "uptodate-ness".
 Comparing with a [report](https://arodes.hes-so.ch/record/12132?ln=fr) Ossipow L., Counilh A.-L., myself ,Martenot A. & Renevier J. wrote, some interesting pattern emerges:

 ```
 Total References: 173